-Restricted: This classification includes amounts that can be used only for the specific purposes as determined by legislation, external regulations or laws of other government.
-Effective September 30, 2021 the City has \$10 million restricted to Transportation, Parks and Police Impact Fee Funds, Law Enforcement Trust Fund, Capital Improvement Fund, Infrastructure Replacement Fund, and General Obligation Bond projects.
+Restricted: This classification includes amounts that can be used only for specific purposes as determined by legislation, external regulations, or laws of other government.
+Effective September 30, 2022, the City has \$15.4 million restricted to People's Transportation Plan Fund, Law Enforcement Trust Fund, Building Fund, American Rescue Plan Act Fund and General Obligation Bond projects.

 Committed: This classification includes amounts that can only be used for a specific purpose as determined by City Council.
 Ordinances and resolutions approved by Council are the highest level of decision-making authority for the City.
-Once adopted the limitation imposed by an ordinance or resolution remains in effect until another ordinance or resolution removes or revises the limitation.
-As of September 30, 2021, the City has \$141.9 million of committed funds for park, police, and public works capital improvements, along with transportation roadway improvements, and other projects.
-This amount also includes \$2.3 million committed to the Building Department Fund.
+Once adopted, the limitation imposed by an ordinance or resolution remains in effect until another ordinance or resolution removes or revises the limitation.
+As of September 30, 2022, the City has \$168.5 million of committed funds for park, police, transportation, building technology, public arts and capital improvements, along with infrastructure and vehicle replacement.